 - Survivors quickly develop new colonies

 - They become resistant to insecticides that are used repeatedly

-- Use a registered insecticidal soap - be sure to follow the instructions on the label
+A useful tip is to use a registered insecticidal soap, but be sure to follow the instructions on the label.

 As a last resort, try using a botanical insecticide that contains pyrethrins.
 Remember that insecticides are toxic so always wear protective clothing and rubber gloves.
 Always follow the directions on the label.
 Never use them near ponds or waterways because they will poison fish.